hysinh/wimpleton-booking-app/README.md

 - I had hoped to delve deeper into unit testing and if time allowed, develop more comprehensive unit testing in the future.
 - I had included a staff name and venue capacity on my Venue models.
 I had hoped to build a staff dashboard that would allow staff members to access the website from the front end and be able to create, edit, and delete venues as well as bookings.
 Although I wasn't able to implement this in version, I would like to develop this in the future.
 - I also had hoped for this version to be able to implement a venue capacity limitation on the booking form.
 However, although I spent some time on this, I was not able to implement this function in the this current version and would hope that I can implement this in a future version.
 - For my dates, I would implement a conversion of the DateTime object to the local timezone to account for potential clients visiting from locales outside the local timezone.
 This implementation would resolve discrepancies in timezone when booking.
+- My mentor had suggested changing the name of my contact model (a web email form) from to "Email" to "Contact" as the form wasn't exactly an email.
+However, after implementing this change, I still think the name is slightly confusing as it displays in the admin dashboard as "Contacts" which doesn't convey what it really is either.
+Neither "Email" nor "Contact" conveyed exactly what it is.
+However, I chose to leave it for this version of the application and will probably update in the future to better convey it's purpose.

 ## Technologies